MicrosoftDocs/learn/learn-pr/azure/move-azure-resources-another-resource-group/includes/2-identify-incorrectly-assigned-resources.md

 ## Find resource groups

-You can find resource groups in the Azure portal by selecting **Resource Groups** from the left menu pane.
-You'll see a list of all your resource groups.
+You can find a list of all your resource groups in the Azure portal by selecting **Resource Groups** from the left menu pane.

 ![Screenshot that shows the Resource groups page.](../media/2-view-resource-groups.png)